 These are the basics of vaginal steam safety.
 As more spas are starting to offer vaginal steam services and new DIY at home videos pop up every day, it's clear that the practice of vaginal steaming is spreading.
 As it does, the companies and individuals offering this service should implement proper screening processes to ensure there aren't contraindications and to make the proper choices for sensitive clients.

-For more info see the Steamy Chick online course: Vaginal Steam Safety .
+For more info see the Steamy Chick certification: Vaginal Steam Facilitator.

 About the Author

 Keli Garza has a Masters degree in International Development graduating cum laude.
-A social science researcher by academic training, Garza has spent the past several years doing women's health research on peristeam (vaginal steam) hydrotherapy.
-Having recorded over six hundred peristeam case studies, Garza holds the only known research database of its kind.
-Garza has worked to develop treatment protocols which are now becoming the industry standard for vaginal steaming.
-Her approach is unique in that she tailors treatment based on different menstrual patterns and that she works with an Oriental Medicine Doctor who prescribes specific herbs in the formulas.
-Garza continues her fieldwork gathering research for future clinical trials, certifying practitioners and lecturing publicly.
+Garza has spent the past several years doing women's health research on vaginal steam therapy (or peristeam hydrotherapy as she terms it).
+Having recorded over seven hundred peristeam case studies, Garza holds the only known research database of its kind.
+Based on her research Garza is developing a standard set of vaginal steam therapy protocols for addressing various gynecological issues.
+Her approach is unique in that she tailors treatment based on different menstrual patterns and that she works with an herbal acupuncturist.
 Garza’s company Steamy Chick is the largest distributor of vaginal steam saunas and herbs in the United States.
-She teaches an online course and certificate for Vaginal Steam Safety as well as other topics.
+Garza has also developed an educational branch of her company called the Peristeam Hydrotherapy Institute which offers certification and training through online courses.
 For more info go to www.steamychick.com.